 Plus, if your ISP is throttling your bandwidth due to streaming, using a VPN is necessary to hide the fact that you’re watching Netflix.

-Private Internet Access is a great example.
-You can explore more than 12 US cities to unblock the biggest Netflix regional catalog, no matter where you’re living or traveling.
+ExpressVPN is a great example.
+You can explore various US cities to unblock the biggest Netflix regional catalog, no matter where you’re living or traveling.

-Besides Windows 10, you can set up PIA on Mac, Android, iOS, Linux, and even routers.
-It also works with other streaming services apart from Netflix, such as HBO Max and Peacock.
+Besides Windows, you can set it up on Mac, Android, iOS, Linux, and even routers.
+It also works with other streaming services apart from Netflix, such as HBO Max or Paramount.

 4. Update your device drivers

-- Right-click the Windows 10 Start button and click Device Manager.
+- Access the Control Panel and click Device Manager.

 - Expand the Display adapters menu.